Director of Bands

 (785) 286-4355 (home)

 Cary is the Director of Bands at Seaman High School.
 He enjoys teaching Jazz Ensembles I and II, Marching Band, Wind Ensemble, Symphonic Band, Concert Band, College Prep Music, and Music Theory.
-This is his 21st year with Seaman High School, and he is currently the Kansas State Jazz Chair.
+He joined Seaman High School in 1998, and is currently the Kansas State Jazz Chair.

 Upon graduating with honors from Washburn University with a Bachelor of Music Education degree in 1993, Mr. Stahly spent five years as the Director of Bands for grades 5–12 in Hiawatha, Kansas.
 Under his direction, the Redskin Band program quadrupled in size and earned consistent first division ratings in both Marching and Concert Band.